 The Michigan auto no-fault law governs all auto accidents in Michigan or car accidents involving Michigan residents.
 Understanding the legal nuance of the legislation is paramount to any attorney handling car crash cases.
-The Michigan auto accident attorneys at Sinas Dramis Law Firm are auto no-fault law thoughts leaders.
+The Michigan auto accident attorneys at Sinas Dramis Law Firm are auto no-fault law thought leaders.
 They use their expert knowledge of Michigan’s no-fault law to help protect the important rights and benefits that may be available to injured accident victims.
 AutoNoFaultLaw.com is the product of the firm’s many years of studying, researching, and understanding the no-fault law.
-As such, it is Michigan’s premier informational resource to the public, fellow attorneys, medical providers, judges, and insurance agents.
+As such, it is an academic, informational resource to the public, fellow attorneys, medical providers, judges, and insurance agents.
 If you’ve been injured in an auto accident and are seeking legal representation, Sinas Dramis Law Firm offers free initial personal injury or car accident case evaluations.

 Michigan’s No-Fault Legislation Historically